hazelcast/hazelcast/hazelcast-documentation/src/EntryProcessor.md

 If your code is modifying the data, then you should also provide a processor for backup entries:

 ***NOTE***: You should explicitly call `setValue` method of `Map.Entry` when modifying data in Entry Processor.
-Otherwise, Entry Processpr will be accepted as read-only.
+Otherwise, Entry Processor will be accepted as read-only.

 ```java
 public interface EntryBackupProcessor<K, V> extends Serializable {